dotnet/designs/accepted/2023/wasm-browser-threads.md

     - unless there is sync `JSImport`->`JSExport` call
 - Solves **3,4,5**

-## Deputy + managed UI interop + JSWebWorker
+## (12) Deputy + managed dispatch to UI + JSWebWorker
+- **B,F,K,N,Q,S/T,U,W,a/b/c,d+f,h,l,n,s/z,v**
 - this uses `JSSynchronizationContext` to dispatch calls to UI thread
-    - this is problematic because some managed code is actually running on UI thread
+    - this is "dirty" as compared to sidecar because some managed code is actually running on UI thread
     - it needs to also use `SynchronizationContext` for `JSExport` and callbacks, to dispatch to deputy.
 - blazor render could be both legacy render or Blazor server style
     - because we have both memory and mono on the UI thread